 4. Worn out Washer – This is one of the most common causes behind a dripping faucet.
 Dripping caused due to worn out rubber washers in a compression faucet can be mended by replacing the washer as soon as possible.

 5. Improper installation of Washer – Often, if the washer is not installed properly or is not of the right size, it can cause leakage.
 Acquire professional help in installing the washer correctly, if you can’t get it to stop leaking.

 6. Problem in the O ring – A stem screw is used to hold the handle of a faucet in place may need to be replaced.

 7. Loose Parts – Due to continuous usage, the adjusting ring and packing nuts in the steam screw may become loose, causing leakage near the handle of the faucet.
 If there is leakage from the handle, either you need to tighten the packing nut or completely replace it.

+Whether you are a metro DC homeowner or have a property manager Houston metro area, you don’t want to waste water.
 If you cannot quickly and easily find the reason for your leaky faucet, call My Plumber ASAP so we can prevent potential damage and save you money.